rezacsedu/cash_liquidity_forecasting/README.md

 - **Grouped map pandas_udf**: it is designed for more complex operations on grouped data.
 - **applyInPandas**: allows for arbitrary operations on grouped data and allows for more complex transformations.
 Hence, it can be more efficient for execution with large datasets.
 Although similar to grouped map pandas_udf, the efficiency of applyInPandas depends on the specific transformation and the context.

-So technically, these functions can be employed while performing time series forecasting with **any specialized Python libraries in PySpark** (see examples in Darts and AutoTS).

-However, the overhead of applying these depends on various factors, including the operations' complexity and the data's size.
+Even though these functions can be employed while performing time series forecasting with **any specialized Python libraries in PySpark** (see examples in Darts and AutoTS), the overhead of applying these depends on various factors, e.g., complexity and data size.
 A sample aggregation operation on 1M rows took 50–55 seconds with Python UDF, whereas pandas_udfs took 40–45 seconds.
 This is a 25% performance improvement in local mode.
 Conversely, I noticed the advantage diminishes with smaller data, yet it is a good advantage indicator of using *pandas_udf* in PySpark compared to Python UDFs.

 **Warning**: both applyInPandas and grouped map pandas_udf may lead to **OOM** if the data within a group is too large.